 Research says that even if your child has a very high IQ, if they don’t feel good about themselves, deep within then that IQ is of no value.
 If a child does not have sufficient EQ (emotional quotient) or discipline then that brilliant IQ is of no use.

 When we send our kids to different classes and spend time developing their extracurricular skills, they tend to develop their IQ as well as their EQ.
-How about this summer, by doing things which help us bond with them, we ensure that the children’s’ EQ also goes up beautifully.
+How about this summer?
+Let’s do things which help us bond with them, and ensure that the child’s’ EQ also goes up beautifully.
+(Watch the below video to understand how important it is to strengthen the bond between parent and child.)

 We are going to share with you a few thoughts, tips and tricks which will help you in having a phenomenal quality time with your children.